NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 In order to make this tutorial last a reasonable time, the **primary analysis** part is independent from the second part, as it runs only on a subset of the data you can see in the second part.
 During the **primary analysis** you will see H3K27m3 data output for replicate 1 of our experiments.
-In the **downstream analysis** you can look at the three replicates together.
+In the **downstream analysis** you can look at the genome-wide values and at relevant loci, such as bivalent genes.

 What you will learn: